Upgrading to Elm 0.19 in early 2019

 Conclusions

-I think it took around 2 hours (though I was watching Netflix at the same time so maybe that is unfair).
-But the original app took about 5 hours to make so I'm not exactly impressed.
+I think it took around 2 hours (though I was watching Netflix at the same time, so maybe that is unfair).
+But the original app took about five hours to make, so I'm not exactly impressed.
 It was very frustrating.
 One wonderful thing about Elm is how the compiler helps you.
-Well that doesn't work if a bunch of stuff has been renamed, removed, moved or massively changed.
-For what should have been a very simple update I spent a lot of time Googling, reading source code, trying things without any real idea if they'd work.
-I was holding off on upgrading until things settled down, expecting by now it would be fairly seamless and problem areas would be well documented.
+Well, that doesn't work if a bunch of stuff has been renamed, removed, moved, or massively changed.
+For what should have been a very simple update, I spent a lot of time Googling, reading source code, and trying things without any real idea if they'd work.
+I was holding off on upgrading until things settled down, expecting by now that it would be fairly seamless and that problem areas would be well documented.
 Neither expectation was met.

-However, generally working with Elm is fantastic and I should emphasise that this update was a rare disappointment.
-Despite having not looked at the code for ages I was easily able to get up to speed and make changes.
+However, generally, working with Elm is fantastic, and I should emphasize that this update was a rare disappointment.
+Despite having not looked at the code for ages, I was easily able to get up to speed and make changes.